This is a tutorial #3 in our QTP Training series.

 Adding Standard Steps From Keyword View

-- Output value: As the name implies an output value is nothing but a variable that stores the outcome of a particular step in a test.
+#3) Output Value: As the name implies an output value is nothing but a variable that stores the outcome of a particular step in a test.
 This value can be used subsequently as an input for another step.
 This value is only available for the time period of a test run after which it gets reset.
 This topic also will be detailed out shortly.

-- Other: These are the kind of statements that help in designing the programming logic.
-Some examples are sync statement, writing into test results etc.
+#6) Other: These are the kind of statements that help in designing the programming logic.
+Some examples are sync statements, writing into test results, etc.

-Let’s start with adding a standard step.
-For our convenience I am going to explain the use of only item, operation, value and documentation columns in the keyword view.
+Let’s start by adding a standard step.
+For our convenience, I am going to explain the use of the only item, operation, value, and documentation columns in the keyword view.
 Though there are two more columns, they are seldom used.

 [Note – click on any image to enlarge]